5 Ways to Make Good Managers Great Coaches

 - Equip managers with a framework or guidelines for how to have effective coaching conversations.

-- Help managers focus the type of coaching they provide to respond to the dynamic needs of the organization and the employee.
+- Help managers focus the type of coaching leadership style they provide to respond to the dynamic needs of the organization and the employee.

 Coaching an employee through a performance issue looks very different than coaching them through career growth, which looks very different than coaching them through a merger or acquisition.
-Providing them with tools to focus their coaching on the issue at hand will make for a more meaningful conversation.
+Providing managers as coaches with tools to focus their coaching on the issue at hand will make for a more meaningful conversation.

-- Give them time and room to practice.
+- Give them time and room to practice their coaching leadership style.

 We can’t expect managers to intuitively know how to coach well.
 We need to give them room to try saying the words out loud, to make mistakes, and to get feedback and help on how to be more effective.
 As they say, practice makes perfect.